Ankitmodmed/modmedAPIPortal/reference/EMA Proprietary API/chargesfinancial/index.md

 * Find Charges from an Encounter
 * Add Charges to a Patient’s account

-Modernizing Medicine has several different flavors of ChargeItem depending on each practice’s unique configuration.
+ModMed has several different flavors of ChargeItem depending on each practice’s unique configuration.

 * Practices which have EMA-only (no MMPM) will notice the following:
   * Charges are only available once an encounter is finalized